raphnet/vspcplay/README.md

 Note: When --nosound is used, the SPC is played as fast as possible.
 Otherwise playback is done at normal speed.

+### Generating a wave file for a specific channel

+Channels can be muted interactively (toggled using the 1-8 and 0 keys) or from the command-line (with --mute and --unmute).

+For instance, to generate a wave from channel 5:
+`./vspcplay music/ct-304.spc --nosound --novideo --mute all --unmute 5 --waveout corridor_ch5.wav`

+As shown above, multiple `--mute` and `--unmute` arguments can be used and are processed from left to right.

 ### Command-line option reference

 The supported option can be listed by passing `-help` in argument: